EDDataAPI/eddata-icarus/README.md

 * The application will run against the latest version of Elite Dangerous (Odyssey) and older releases (e.g. Horizons), but it is currently explicitly designed for use with the latest versions.
 Changes to the game API may impact functionality when using ICARUS Terminal with older versions of the game.
 * The application includes a web interface to allow access from remote devices.
 The web interface is enabled by default while the application is running.

 The web interface relies on advanced browser functionality for rendering and works best on native Google Chrome browsers (e.g. Google Chrome for Windows, Mac, ChromeOS, Android).
-Other browsers (e.g. Safari, Firefox, Chromium) may use fallback rendering and/or lack required features for full compatbility / optimal user experience.
+Other browsers (e.g. Safari, Firefox, Chromium) may use fallback rendering and/or lack required features for full compatibility / optimal user experience.

 ## Developer Documentation